Whirlpool

 Possible Causes

-Clogged defrost drain hole, Frozen drain tube, Debris or mold in drain trough, Cracked drain tube grommet
+Clogged defrost drain hole, Frozen drain tube, Debris or mold in the drain trough, Cracked drain tube grommet

 How to Fix / Troubleshooting